lrklochek/arduino-plc-tutorial/README.md

 Source file to set the Real Time Clock.
 Need to do this before uploading source file for PLC_Date_Time.ino.
 #### PLC_Date_Time.ino
 Source file for timers.
 Relays 1 to 5 can each be set to turn on and off at prescribed year, month, day, hour, minute.
 Relay 6 can turn on or off at any of the same times entered for relays 1 through 5.
 Real Time Clock is battery backed up and set by uploading souce file Set_Time_Date_Real_Time_Clock.ino first.
+#### PLC_Date_Time_ver_2.ino
+This source file's Relay 1 uses a continous timing operation set in minutes, with an adjustable duty cycle.
+As for source file PLC_Date_Time.ino, Relays 2,3,4, and 5 can each be set to turn on and off at prescribed year, month, day, hour, minute.
+By performing logical operations such as ANDing and ORing, Relay 6, which has no inherent timing operation associated with it, can be made to incorporate all or any of the timing operations associated with Relays 1,2,3,4,or 5.

 ### PLC / Infra Red Remote System
 <img alt="Image of the PLC setup" src="images/IR PLC.jpg">